Rtauseef17/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session9.md

 *What did you learn through these exercises*

 In this session i learned how to create my own cloud through microsoft Azure and successfully deploy it.

+3 Main Cloud Providers, Amazon, Google and Microsoft.
+Amazon allow other companies to run their services on AWS and all together AWS runs about 30-34% of the internet.